pretix/pretix-docs/docs/guides/widget.md

 <pretix-widget event="https://pretix.eu/demo/democon/" variations="437143,437154,437155"></pretix-widget>
 ```

+### Pricing and payment

+This section explains how to [offer discounts through the widget](widget.md#offering-discounts-through-the-widget), how to [disable the voucher input](widget.md#disabling-the-voucher-input) and how to use [Apple Pay](widget.md#offering-apple-pay-via-stripe-through-the-widget) with Stripe through the widget.
+All other payment providers and methods should work with the widget without issues.

 #### Offering discounts through the widget

 If you want to offer discounts to customers placing their order through the widget, then you should **preselect a voucher** in the widget.